Vectorial phase retrieval in super-resolution polarization microscopy: Point-spread function of a dipolar source

 \subsection{Field at the back-focal plane}

-In order to properly characterize a given system, it is necessary to first derive an accurate model.
+In order to properly characterize a given system, one must first derive an accurate model.
 Here, the situation depicted in Fig.~\ref{fig:setup} is considered: the incoherent light emitted by a fluorescent bead is collected by an immersion microscope objective with a high numerical aperture (NA).
-The bead is assumed to be placed at a distance $z_0$ from the interface between its embedding medium with index of refraction $n_i$ and the coverslip assumed to have the same index of refraction $n_f$ as that of the immersion liquid.
-The index mismatch between these media introduces extra aberrations (see Supplement for more details) and polarization-dependent transmission following the Fresnel coefficients.
-It also allows the coupling of evanescent components emitted by the bead when $n_f > n_i$ leading to SAF radiation, which can make up a significant portion of the light detected by the camera \cite{hellen1987fluorescence, axelrod2001total,axelrod2013evanescent}.
-All of these effects can be encapsulated into the Green tensor for a dipolar source at the BFP of the microscope objective, which can be written as \cite{Richards:1959,Wolf:1959,lieb2004single,novotny2006principles}
+The bead is assumed to be placed at an axial position $z_0$ from the interface between its embedding medium with refractive index $n_i$ and the coverslip assumed to have the same refractive index $n_f$ as that of the immersion liquid.
+(Because the bead is behind this interface, $z_0<0$.)
+The index mismatch between these media introduces extra aberrations (see SM Secs.
+SI and SII for more details) and polarization-dependent transmission following the Fresnel coefficients.
+It also allows the coupling of evanescent components emitted by the bead when $n_f > n_i$ leading to SAF radiation, which can make up a significant portion of the light detected by the camera.\cite{hellen1987fluorescence, axelrod2001total,axelrod2012fluorescence,axelrod2013evanescent} All of these effects can be encapsulated into the Green tensor for a dipolar source at the BFP of the microscope objective, which can be written as \cite{Richards:1959,Wolf:1959,lieb2004single,novotny2006principles}